Frequently Asked Questions

 Where can I get fingerprinted?

 The Renton Police Department provides fingerprinting services for most applicants with the exception of juveniles and Immigration and Naturalization Service (INS) applicants.
-Fingerprinting is available by appointment on Mondays and Fridays from 8:30 a.m. to Noon.
+Fingerprinting is available by appointment on Tuesday and Friday from 8:30 a.m. to noon.
 Call 425-430-7500.

 How do I apply for a license to carry a concealed weapon?